ats-tandjoeng7/stock-analysis/README.md

 Our goals are to understand the concepts of code refactoring, compare the runtime performance before vs after refactoring, including two required snapshots, and share a summary report in a GitHub repository (repo) while uncovering various techniques, advantages and disadvantages of code refactoring.

 ## Analysis of Code Refactoring
-During this analysis, we applied various VBA coding techniques, for example looping through each member of arrays by `For` ~ `Next`, `Do` ~ `Loop`, etc. and optimizing the use of built-in VBA functions and debugging tool.
-This analysis was done by using a 32-bit Excel version 2206 or newer, and runtime performance before vs after code refactoring was measured on PCs with Intel 6^th^-gen i5/i7 and 11^th^-gen i7 quad cores inside.
+During this analysis, we applied various VBA coding techniques, for example looping through each member of arrays by For...Next, Do...Loop, etc. and optimizing the use of built-in VBA functions and debugging tool.
+This analysis was done by using a 32-bit Excel version 2206 or newer, and runtime performance before vs after code refactoring was measured on PCs with Intel 6<sup>th</sup>-gen i5/i7 and 11<sup>th</sup>-gen i7 quad cores inside.
 After hitting the wall at around 0.15234 seconds, breaking our initial design patterns and pseudocode was the only hope to brainstorm other possible optimization approaches against the norm.

 Code refactoring sometimes requires redesigning design patterns and pseudocode, and consistent accumulation of tiny improvements throughout the process, which could be time-consuming in certain cases.
 Besides optimizing the use of `Cells()` instead of `Range()`, numeric indexes instead quoted string indexes (as in `Columns(2)` instead of `Columns("B")`) wherever possible in our refactored code, several revisions that further optimized our original design patterns and pseudocode are highlighted below.